 |The key audit matters ||How our audit addressed the key audit matter |

 |Advance booking received in to sales || |

 |The company has received Rs.
-96.56 lakh from nine customers as booking advance for sale of land since last several years. ||Our audit procedures include the following substantive procedures: |
+96.56 lakh from nine customers as booking advance for sale of land since last several years.
+Neither conveyance deed is executed nor amount is refunded nor balance confirmation is received. ||Our audit procedures include the following substantive procedures: |

 | ||The management has confirmed that these are genuine transaction and shall be converted in to sales within short period. |